rcarle3911/BMC_SBUS/README.md

 you can change that to Serial1 or whatever if you have a board with more than 1 HW serial port

 the library and example sketches are heavily commented so please take a look there for more info

-NOTE: if you are using an arduino board with more than one HW serial bus you may need to change this line in the header file of the library:

-`#define SERIALPORT Serial`

-to:

-`#define SERIALPORT Serial1`